mathworks/how-to-turn-your-script-into-a-simple-app/README.md

 This demonstration was built and tested with R2022a.
 It will likely mostly run in R2021a and R2021b, except for the custom ButtonDownFcn.

+This submission contains the companion code for the video "[How to turn your script into a simple app](https://www.mathworks.com/videos/how-to-turn-your-script-into-a-simple-app-1653572686561.html)".

 ## Instructions
 * Open the project, ScriptToApp.prj.
 This will set up your paths